-While in the town we discussed the options of visiting ‘THE PUB WITH COLD BEER’.
-This is the location where the owner gave you the option of killing your own chicken.
-Besides the caves the town didn’t have any other attractions.
+While in the town we discussed the options of visiting ‘THE PUB WITH COLD BEER‘.
+This is the location where the owner gives you the option of killing your own chicken.
+Besides the caves, the town didn’t have any other attractions.
 We were a large group and a few members were vegetarian, but they did like beer so everyone was persuaded to go.

 Once we arrived at the bar which was a little rural, we were greeted by the owner, his wife and their two cute little kids.
 Also running about was what would soon be our dinner.
-Thankfully there were no larger animals to choose.
+Thankfully there were no larger animals to choose from.

 As there was a large group of us we decided that three chickens would be enough and some of us volunteered to be the executioners.
 This wasn’t done out of some sick idea, but simply to prove to myself that if I cannot kill the animal I have no right to eat it.
 That was my justification anyway.